 Step 4 - Apply

 Apply to be a foster carer by completing our fostering application form.

 After we have received your application, we need to do some initial checks which involves checking our records to see if you’ve received any services from us in the past.
 We also undertake:

 - Interviews with people who know you best – this could be family members, ex-partners, friends

 - DBS checks for you and any adult member of your household - only certain criminal convictions could prevent you from becoming a foster carer e.g. offences against children

-Step 6 - Fostering panel
+Step 7 - Fostering panel

 You are now a foster carer...